wp-plugins/wp-notes-widget/README.txt

 1. This shows what fields and options are available when editing a single note.
 Similar to a posts.
 2. This shows the listing of all of the notes in the system.
 Similar to posts.
 3. This shows the widget controls on the widget admin page.
 4. The show what the front end of the website looks like using the configuration specified.
-The layout which naturally differ depending on what theme is being used.
+The layout will naturally differ depending on what theme is being used.

 == Changelog ==

 = 0.1.1 =
-*Added option to include theme's widget wrapper (before_widget and after_widget) *Cleaned up efficiency of code in widget class
+* Added option to include theme's widget wrapper (before_widget and after_widget)
+* Cleaned up efficiency of code in widget class

 = 0.1 =
-*Initial version
+* Initial version